JCYS is currently open and operating our core early childhood education programs.

 The list is updated every Tuesday and goes into effect the following Friday at 12:01 am.
 To check out the most current list, click here.

-If someone at the center, within a household, or if there has been definite exposure to COVID-19 in relation to someone at our center, we will immediately call the Illinois Department of Public Health (IDPH) and report the incident and exposure.
-At that time, IDPH will instruct us with next steps and how to handle the situation.
-We will then follow all IPDH measures and instructions and notify DCFS and families accordingly.
-Refunds due to COVID-19 closings are highlighted in our financial policy.
+If someone at the center, within a household, or if there has been definite exposure to COVID-19 in relation to someone at our Center, we will immediately contact the local health department.
+At that time, they will instruct us with next steps and how to handle the situation.
+We will then follow all measures and instructions and notify DCFS and families accordingly.

 Per DCFS, face coverings are required for everyone 2 years and older entering our school and must be provided by JCYS.
 DCFS guidelines for the classroom require that children who are 2 years and older wear face coverings throughout the day and only remove them to eat and nap.